plone/training/docs/mastering-plone/behaviors_1.md

 So for now, our behavior just adds a new field to store the information if an object should be listed on the front page.
 ```

-We want to keep a clean structure, so we create a {file}`behaviors` directory first, and include it into the zcml declarations of our {file}`configure.zcml`.
+We want to keep a clean structure, so we create a {file}`behaviors` directory first, and include it into the ZCML declarations of our {file}`configure.zcml`.

 ```xml
 <include package=".behaviors" />